kevbren1193/PetStoreAutomation/README.md

 ---
 ## Automation Project Description
 This project automates the API testing of Pet Store API v3.
-For acomlishing this I used Java, Cucumber and Rest-Assured.
+To accomplish this I used Java, Cucumber and Rest-Assured.
 Automated test cases cover the critical functionalities separated by Pet API, User API and Store API.
 Pet Store API documentation can be found in https://github.com/swagger-api/swagger-petstore

 ### Tools and Technologies